tuna-/cool-retro-term/README.md

 If necessary, *right-click* (*control-click*) `cool-retro-term.app` and select *Open* to bypass the security warning.

+> [!NOTE]
+> Remove quarantine if you cannot open the app even if you *right-click-open*'d it: `sudo xattr -r -d com.apple.quarantine /Applications/cool-retro-term.app`

 <img width="610" alt="image" src="https://github.com/user-attachments/assets/e9543946-e414-43fa-94a5-e12627ecc0ec" />

 See it running on a arm64 Mac: